aarpon/hrm_docs/docs/prerequisites.rst

 .. note::

-    Due to an issue in OMERO up to version ``5.0.4`` there's an attempt to store and read OMERO session files in a subfolder of the user's HOME directory who executes OMERO queries - in our case the same user that is running Apache.
+    Due to an issue in the OMERO ``5.0.x`` series there's an attempt to store and read OMERO session files in a subfolder of the user's HOME directory who executes OMERO queries - in our case the same user that is running Apache.
 This will fail on most standard installations due to the default directory permissions in Apache's document root, therefore it is necessary to manually create this session directory and adjust the permissions accordingly, as follows:

 |ubuntu|